Multiple Hankel matrix rank minimization for audio inpainting: Experiments and results

 \subsection{Metrics}

-As the measure of restoration quality, we use signal-to-noise ratio (SNR), which evaluates the physical similarity of waveforms in decibels such that where $\y$ represents the original, in real situations unknown, signal and $\hat{\y}$ denotes the restored signal.
+As the measure of restoration quality, we use the signal-to-noise ratio (SNR), which evaluates the physical similarity of waveforms in decibels such that where $\y$ represents the original signal, which is in real situations unknown, and $\hat{\y}$ denotes the restored signal.

-Since the physical similarity of waveforms does not necessarily mean the most auditory pleasant result, we use also two perceptually motivated metrics---PEMO-Q \cite{Huber:2006a} for music and Perceptual Evaluation of Speech Quality (PESQ) \cite{Rix2001:PESQ} for speech audio excerpts.
+Since the physical similarity of waveforms does not necessarily mean the most auditory pleasant result, we also use two perceptually motivated metrics---PEMO-Q \cite{Huber:2006a} for music and Perceptual Evaluation of Speech Quality (PESQ) \cite{Rix2001:PESQ} for speech audio excerpts.

-PEMO-Q has been originally developed for rating audio quality degraded by compression algorithms, nevertheless, it is commonly used also for evaluating the performance of various audio restoration tasks, such as inpainting, declipping, dequantization, etc. Its output is a number called Objective Difference Grade (ODG), rating the severity of audio degradation in the range from \textminus4 (very annoying) to 0 (imperceptible).
+PEMO-Q has originally been developed for rating audio quality degraded by compression algorithms; nevertheless, it is commonly used also for evaluating the performance of various audio restoration tasks, such as inpainting, declipping, dequantization, etc. Its output is a number called Objective Difference Grade (ODG), rating the severity of audio degradation in the range from \textminus4 (very annoying) to 0 (imperceptible).

-PESQ is a family of standards developed to model subjective tests commonly used in telecommunications.
+PESQ is a family of standards developed to model the subjective tests commonly used in telecommunications.
 It evaluates the quality of speech signal on a Mean Opinion Score (MOS) scale ranging from 1 (bad) to 5 (excellent).